gvcxm2j5KQbrnl/avalanches.wtf/_posts/2026-02-24-How-I-Built-And-Broke-My-Own-Windows-Server.md

 &nbsp;

 ### Mapping the Target (Nmap Scan)
 With connectivity confirmed, it was time for the first real "hacker" move: **Network Scanning**.
-I ran <strong>nmap</strong> against the Domain Controller to see exactly what services were exposed.
+I ran `nmap` against the Domain Controller to see exactly what services were exposed.

 <pre style="font-family: monospace; line-height: 1.2; background: #1e1e1e; padding: 20px; color: #a78bfa; border: 1px solid #333; border-radius: 5px; overflow-x: auto;">
 $ nmap -Pn -sV 10.0.0.10